 Still, why are many law firm owners are reluctant to use cloud-based services?
 Some say they just don’t understand how the cloud works – admittedly, it’s natural to experience uneasiness when new technology is adopted.
 And yet, IT experts overwhelmingly agree that the cloud offers more security than an on-premises platform ever could.
 In fact, 64% of IT professionals state that the cloud is more secure than a legacy system.

 The cloud allows businesses to leverage one of a cloud provider’s core competencies – keeping data safe.
-Especially law firms that represent clients in industries that impose strict regulations for data security such as healthcare, finance, and education institutions will find it easier (and less costly) to meet data security requirements through a cloud-based solution.
+Especially law firms that represent clients in industries that impose strict regulations for data security such as healthcare, finance, and educational institutions will find it easier (and less costly) to meet data security requirements through a cloud-based solution.

-A reputable cloud provider will offer server security benefits such as antivirus and other network protection systems, physical security including biometric scanning, 24/7 CCTV surveillance, multiple geographic location of servers, in-building power supply systems along with battery back-up, as well as fire detection and suppression mechanisms.
+A reputable cloud provider will offer server security benefits such as antivirus and other network protection systems, physical security including biometric scanning, 24/7 CCTV surveillance, multiple geographic locations of servers, in-building power supply systems along with battery back-up, as well as fire detection and suppression mechanisms.

 Be prepared for disaster

 As a trusted advisor and recordkeeper, you do your best to protect confidential client information and firm resources.
-But, in the event of a natural disaster like superstorm Sandy on the Northwest last year, you may not be 100% confident in your own recovery plan.
+But, in the event of a natural disaster like Superstorm Sandy on the Northwest last year, you may not be 100% confident in your own recovery plan.

 Business continuity is a hot topic for any company.
 When it comes to a law firm, however, keeping data safe is paramount to your firm’s reputation and, thus, its success.
-Cloud technology ensures that client data is shielded from disaster and security breaches, making sure your firm remains operational through no matter what (in case you missed it, we recently published an article on cloud-based disaster recovery).
+Cloud technology ensures that client data is shielded from disaster and security breaches, making sure your firm remains operational no matter what (in case you missed it, we recently published an article on cloud-based disaster recovery).

 When it comes to future-proofing your data, the level of security cloud desktops provide is simply beyond reach with in-house IT.
 And clearly, the peace of mind knowing that your firm remains up and running in any event is a resounding yes in favor of the cloud.